thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 {% highlight javascript %}
 {% raw %}
+import {
+  ComponentMetadata as Component,
+  ViewMetadata as View
-import { Component, View } from 'angular2/angular2';
+} from 'angular2/angular2';
 {% endraw %}
 {% endhighlight %}